m-shilpa/EVA4/Session 15/README.md

 <a href='https://github.com/mshilpaa/EVA4/blob/master/Session%2015/eva_files/training_testing_losses.py'><h2>Training:</h2> </a>
+* The input to my model was the fg-bg, bg concatenated in z-axis.
-I trained my model on a sample of the dataset.
+* I trained my model on a sample of the dataset.
 I used 80k images each (bg,fgbg,mask,depth), based on the result i later trained the model on the entire dataset using the final list of hyperparameters.
+Doing this took lesser time and allowed me to try different combinations of the hyperparameters.

 <h3>Saving the model:</a></h3>
 My internet speed was too low and sometimes it took almost 3 times the normal speed of execution for each epoch.
 So I saved my best model and loaded them later to continue execution.
 In addition to saving the model I also saved the loss values of the mask and depth to analyse the results.